humanitiesprogramming/humanitiesprogramming.github.io/broken_ruby.md

 If you get stuck, try the following to help you figure out what is going on:

 1. Print out variable values at different points in the program to make sure they return what you expect.
+2. Make sure the coloring in your text editor looks like you expect it to.
-2. Read the error output in the terminal.
+3. Read the error output in the terminal.
 It tries to be helpful, but it will often not quite point you towards the problem.
 It can at least give you a ballpark location in the code and some things to look for.
-3. Get sections of the code working (see step one) so that you can narrow your search for the problem. irb can help with this: try playing in this environment to debug sections.
+4. Get sections of the code working (see step one) so that you can narrow your search for the problem. irb can help with this: try playing in this environment to debug sections.
-4. Read the ruby documentation for the methods you are employing.
+5. Read the ruby documentation for the methods you are employing.
-5. Comment throughout your code to make sure you understand what every step is doing.
+6. Comment throughout your code to make sure you understand what every step is doing.
 This will help you pinpoint problems.
-6. Ask for help!
+7. Ask for help!

 <hr/>